Where is Robbie Fowler now?

 In March 2019, Fowler participated in a TV series called ‘Harry’s Heroes’ which saw football manager Harry Redknapp take a number of ex professionals on a journey to lose weight with the end goal of playing a team of ex Germany internationals.

-Robbie Fowler achieved his post-playing ambition when he was appointed in his first managerial role at Australian A-League side Brisbane Roar in April 2019 on a two-year deal.
+In April 2019 Fowler achieved a post-playing ambition when he was appointed in his current role as manager of Australian A-League side Brisbane Roar.

 Robbie Fowler: Premier League Statistics